-More than 190 hours of performing different levels of research and testing, we have the Memory Loss Alarm Clock for Elderly Seniors with Extra Large Day and Perion SkyNature coming out as our top choice from the product review.
-It provides an uncomplicated and conducive use for the elderly who has special needs with its huge and clear display of time, dates and the parts of the day.
+More than 190 hours of performing different levels of research and testing, we have the Memory Loss Alarm Clock for Elderly Seniors with Extra Large Day and Perion SkyNature, as our top choice in this product review.
+It provides an uncomplicated and conducive use for the elderly who has special needs.
+With its huge and clear display of time, dates and the parts of the day.
 This clock useful for those with different language with the language options and those needing constant reminders with the alarms.

 |Clocks with Day and Date for Elderly||Alarm||Power||Type|